Creating space

 When you end toxic relationships, you create space for healthy ones.
 Personal or professional.
 For you and the teams around you.

-When you stop trying to control every last detail, you create space for empowered teams to flourish, and for you to work on things that only you can, or only you ought.
+When you stop trying to control every last detail, you create space for empowered teams to flourish, and for you to work on things that only you can do, or only you ought to do.

 When you stop reading garbage, you create space to read something meaningful, or useful, or enjoyable, or inspiring, or refreshing.